The Importance of Balanced Blood Sugar

 glucose

 Blood sugar, or blood glucose (these terms can be used interchangeably), refers to the amount of glucose in the body at a given time.
 Glucose are molecules carried in our bloodstream; think of them as small particles that provide our cells–and therefore our bodies–with energy.
-In fact, our blood glucose levels affect every cell in the body, meaning, a disruption or imbalance can wreak havoc in just about anywhere: our nervous system, skin, organs, and even our brains
+In fact, our blood glucose levels affect every cell in the body, meaning, a disruption or imbalance can wreak havoc in just about anywhere: our nervous system, skin, organs, and even our brain

 What Impacts Our Blood Glucose?